 Cannon has scheduled a trial date for May 20, 2024.

 The New York indictment of Donald Trump

-The Manhattan DA has been investigating financial fraud at the Trump Organization for several years.
+Before charging Trump in April, the Manhattan DA had already been investigating financial fraud at the Trump Organization for several years.
 Bragg’s office has already secured a couple of convictions against Trump’s primary business and one of his close business associates.

 Last August, former Trump Organization CFO Allen Weisselberg pleaded guilty to allegations that he did not pay taxes on $1.7 million in compensation — including an apartment, two cars, and private school tuition for family members.
 He also agreed to testify against the Trump Organization, and this allowed prosecutors to convict the Trump Organization of 17 counts of tax fraud and related financial crimes arising from the payments to Weisselberg.

 But Weisselberg did not agree to testify against Trump, and the actual charges against the former president arise out of a separate set of shady transactions: Trump’s alleged $130,000 in payments to porn actress Stormy Daniels, which were made to cover up an alleged sexual encounter between Trump and Daniels in 2006 (Trump denies that he had sex with Daniels).